JobsonAlmeida/Safety-Bimanual/README.md

 ## Goal

-This is a safety bimanual project that I have created as one of the projects required in the course [Treinamento em Lógica Ladder para CLP/PLC](https://www.udemy.com/course/treinamento-em-logica-ladder-para-plc/)
+This is a safety bimanual project that I have created using ladder language as one of the projects required in the course [Treinamento em Lógica Ladder para CLP/PLC](https://www.udemy.com/course/treinamento-em-logica-ladder-para-plc/)